istio-ecosystem/istio-operator/ARCHITECTURE.md

 ### Namespaces

-The operator API and underlying Helm charts offer a lot of flexibility in which namespaces features and components are installed into.
+The `IstioControlPlaneSpec` API and underlying new Helm charts offer a lot of flexibility in which namespaces features and components are installed into.
 Namespace definitions can be defined and specialized at the global, feature and component level, with each lower level overriding the setting of the higher parent level.
 For example, if the global default namespace is defined as:

 ```yaml
 defaultNamespacePrefix: istio-system